jarecoo/practice/notes.md

 ### Live Life with Purpose
 - “First tell yourself what kind of person you want to be, then do what you have to do” -Epictetus, Discourses, 3.23.1-2a The Daily Stoic, p.136.
 Loving yourself helps you gain a sense of who you are and who you want to be, which must come before you can find your meaning and purpose in life.
 I think if you try living a purpose without knowing yourself (i.e. your wants and drives), this will just cause stress.
+- “It’s a moral obligation to pursue what you find meaningful.
+That doesn’t mean it’s easy.
+It might require sacrifice  ….First, imagine you were taking care of yourself like you were someone you cared for.
+Then, if you could have what you needed and wanted, what would it be?
+What sort of friends would you have?
+What would your family relationships look like?
+How would you conduct yourself with your children?
+How would you educate yourself?
+You need to think through how it is that your life could be properly arranged if you had that ability.
+And then you can aim at that.
+If you do posit a goal of that sort, and work toward it, you will move towards it.
+The goal will change, because you’ll learn things along the way…Things inevitably get better for people {following this pattern}.
+It’s not a luxury, its difficult, it’s a moral responsibility.
+It isn’t happiness, the pursuit isn’t for happiness, it’s to pursue what is meaningful. ” -Jordan Peterson
 - ikigai - a Japanese concept that means "a {current} reason for being."
 The Happiness Equation, p.
 101
 - I genuinely think you should have fun; enjoy life however you can, as long as it’s healthy
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers